sobjornstad/AnkiLPCG/docs/technical.rst

     because the editor doesn’t use the same styling as the review window and this can't easily be customized.

+    Each indented line will render as indented using ``<span>`` tags.
+If multiple indents are desired, use tabs to indent each line instead of spaces.
+All leading spaces will be converted into a single indent whereas each tab will be treated as a separate indent.

 Context
     Contains the several lines prior to *Line*, to give you an idea of what to recite.